StainDiffuser: MultiTask Dual Diffusion Model for Virtual Staining: Methods:

-For this variant, we remove the segmentation branch from \textit{\name}.
-The two tasks are trained using only the generation branch.
-The tasks chosen to train the model are (a) H\&E to IHC generation and (b) IHC to H\&E generation.
-This model consists of a single input image encoder (alternating between H\&E and IHC input) and a single U-Net diffusion model (parameterized by $\theta$) to train both diffusion processes.
-In the first diffusion process, H\&E is the input image to the encoder, and the diffusion process is tasked to denoise the noisy IHC, whereas, in the second diffusion process, the roles of H\&E and IHC are switched.
-Let input H\&E and IHC images be defined by $\textbf{I}^{he}$ and $\textbf{I}^{ihc}$, respectively, and noisy H\&E and IHC defined by $\textbf{I}^{he}_t$ and $\textbf{I}^{ihc}_t$, respectively.
-The final loss used to train the model is:
+\textbf{Multi-Stain/Multiplex \name:} The proposed \name architecture is inherently flexible, supporting seamless adaptation for diverse tasks.
+This adaptability enables it to generate multiple stains from a single H\&E image.
+Specifically, as the interaction between the H\&E encoder and the diffusion models is facilitated by distinct attention networks, allowing the same H\&E encoder to produce multiple stains concurrently.
+Figure \ref{fig:Architecture}B illustrates the proposed multi-stain generation framework.
+For training this architecture, we leverage paired, uniplex dataset containing only pairs of $(\mathbf{I}^{\he_i}, \mathbf{I}^{\ihc_i})$ for each IHC stain, rather than multiplexed data, which includes all stains for each H\&E image $(\mathbf{I}^{\he}, \mathbf{I}^{\ihc_1}, \mathbf{I}^{\ihc_2}, \cdots, \mathbf{I}^{\ihc_N})$.
+If $N$ represents the number of stains, the training loss is defined as follows: The attention blocks enable diffusion models to focus on stain-specific features in IHC images, capturing complementary information that enhances learning across stains.

-The implicit cycle consistency (H\&E to IHC generation and vice versa) sets up an affinity between the two tasks.
+\textbf{\textbf{Bi-Directional Multi-task Diffusion}:} The architecture described above relies on coarse segmentation, which may not be available for all stains.
+To enhance usability, we propose a multi-task variant that eliminates the need for segmentation during training while still benefiting from multi-task learning.
+In this variant, the segmentation diffusion model is removed from \textit{\name}, and the two tasks are trained using a single-generation diffusion model.
+The training tasks are: (a) H\&E to IHC generation and (b) IHC to H\&E generation.
+This model features a single input image encoder (alternating between H\&E and IHC inputs) and a single U-Net diffusion model, parameterized by $\theta$, to handle both diffusion processes.
+In the first diffusion process, H\&E is provided as input to the encoder, and the model is tasked with denoising the noisy IHC.
+In the second diffusion process, the roles of H\&E and IHC are reversed.
+Let input H\&E and IHC images be denoted as $\textbf{I}^{\he}$ and $\textbf{I}^{\ihc}$, respectively, and noisy H\&E and IHC at time step $t$ as $\textbf{I}^{\he}_t$ and $\textbf{I}^{\ihc}_t$, respectively.
+The final loss used to train the bidirectional model is: The bi-directional task design fosters a domain-invariant latent space, improving generative quality and robustness.